 Looking forward, organisations will need to ensure that when negotiating new contracts, or renegotiating existing ones, the issue of force majeure and business interruption insurance is carefully considered and negotiated by a strong and competent legal team—and if clauses are invoked, that the business heads have a clear understanding of the potential impact.

-For more information, please contact Joanne Taylor, managing director at K2-FIN.
+For more information, please contact Joanne Taylor, managing director at K2 Integrity.
 Joanne is a qualified solicitor and joined the firm from Deutsche Bank, where she served as managing director, global deputy head of anti-fraud, bribery, and corruption.